 For my daughters first birthday I did a butterfly theme and made butterfly cakes.

-For each butterfly, I baked two cakes, one using the largest spring form round pan and the other a 9×9 square pan.
+Firstly, for each butterfly, I baked two cakes, one using the largest spring form round pan and the other a 9×9 square pan.

 After letting the butterfly cakes cool, I cut the 9×9 cake in half and put it in the middle of the serving tray as the body.
-I cut the round cake in half and put each half, round side against the body on a slight angle.
+Then, I cut the round cake in half and put each half, round side against the body on a slight angle.